Tyler-Lopez/SignUploadAPI/README.md

 On any sign successfully being uploaded to Imgur, the following hook is called.
 > OnSignUploaded(string url, string title, ulong playerID)

+## TO-DO
+* Localization
+* Photographs may not be saved in this way, add that functionality.